Outhouse Maintenance

 Install a small garbage pail with a lid and a plastic bag for all non-natural material.
 If you are really focused on being green at the cottage, this would include the toilet paper.
 Empty it daily into the main garbage to be taken to the transfer station when you head home.
 If the only waste that goes in the hole is natural, the breakdown process works much more efficiently.

-We found this touchless version that might do the trick.
+A touchless version should do the trick.

 Outhouse Lights